Our Yoga Classes

 BEGINNER?
 Consider starting here!
 The perfect class for those new to practice AND yogis who want to dive into the fundamentals of asana (physical postures), pranayama (breathwork), and meditation.

 Improve your technique while learning about the practice of yoga as a whole!
-This class is different every time, but you can expect yoga's characteristic stretching and strengthening, stress relief, and experience of moving toward greater well-being.
-Perhaps you'll refine your step-through in Sun Salutation B, deepen your breath, get help with a difficult pose, or practice meditation skills.
+This well-balanced class is different every time, but you can expect yoga's characteristic stretching and strengthening, stress relief, and experience of moving toward greater well-being.
 This active yet accessible class is appropriate for most students.

 Yoga Flow, or Vinyasa